codedownio/aeson-typescript/README.md

 ```

 It's important to make sure your JSON and TypeScript are being derived with the same options.
 For this reason, we
-include the convenience 'HasJSONOptions' typeclass, which lets you write the options only once, like this:
+include the convenience `HasJSONOptions` typeclass, which lets you write the options only once, like this:

 ```haskell
 instance HasJSONOptions MyType where getJSONOptions _ = (defaultOptions {fieldLabelModifier = drop 4})